BrooksWimer/JavaClassProjects/README.md

     -LinkedTreeIterator

 AlgorithmProjects:
+In these projects, we built algorithms to perform operations on the data types we studied.
   -DoubleAllStack
   -Palindrome
   -MergeApproach
   -PairFinder
   -Histogram
   -Sort